kindredgroup/puppet-pmtprovider/README.md

 * Only tested on OS/X Yosemite so far
 * Zero tests
-* Use on your own risk
+* Use at your own risk

 ## Development